kschwensen/kschwensen.github.io/_pages/outreach.md

 Pax learns to solder!

 ![prototype)](/assets/img/SyBBURE3.jpg)
-A group of SyBBURE fellows learned to used power tools and the laser cutter.
+A group of SyBBURE fellows learned to use power tools and the laser cutter.